akkinoc/logback-access-spring-boot-starter/README.md

 [fallback configuration file (appends to standard output with common pattern)]: logback-access-spring-boot-starter/src/main/resources/net/rakugakibox/spring/boot/logback/access/logback-access.xml

+If you are using Maven and place "logback-access-test.xml" under the "src/test/resources" folder, Maven does not include it in the artifact.
+Thus, you can use a different configuration file "logback-access-test.xml" during testing and another file "logback-access.xml" in production.
+This is the same concept as [Logback configuration ("logback.xml" and "logback-test.xml")].

+[Logback configuration ("logback.xml" and "logback-test.xml")]: https://logback.qos.ch/manual/configuration.html#auto_configuration

 See also the Logback official documents:

 * [Logback-access configuration]